agam263/subscription-manager/README.md

-Here is a complete, ready-to-paste README.md code file for your GitHub repository.
-Just copy everything below into a file named:

-README.md

-⸻

-# 🚀 SubManager — Smart Subscription Management System
+#  SubManager — Smart Subscription Management System

 **SubManager** is a modern full-stack web application that helps users track, manage, and analyze their subscription expenses efficiently.
 It provides real-time insights, renewal reminders, and notification tracking through Email and Telegram integrations.